 Multi-Layer Perceptron

-If the hidden layers utilize a nonlinear activation function, such the logistic function, and the model incorporates estimated weights between the inputs and hidden layers, the model becomes really nonlinear.
-A multilayer perceptron is the name given to the final model (MLP)[20].
-In a typical MLP architecture, there are three layers: input, hidden, and output as shown in figure 3.
+If the hidden layers utilize a nonlinear activation function, such as the logistic function and the model incorporates estimated weights between the inputs and hidden layers, the model becomes nonlinear.
+A multilayer perceptron is a name given to the final model (MLP)20.
+In a typical MLP architecture, there are three layers: input, hidden, and output as shown in Figure 3.
 It is a kind of artificial neural network (ANN) known as an early MLP.
 The early MLP, like the perceptron, uses error corrective learning to set the weight of the connections between its layers, adjusting the weight as needed to minimize the difference between the predicted and actual output.
-Multi-layer error-correcting learning, however, is not possible [21].
+Multi-layer error-correcting learning, however, is not possible21.

 Fig3.
-MLP [22].
+MLP22.

 Because of this, the early MLP employs the usage of a random integer to decide the connected weight between the hidden layer and the input layer.
 On the other hand, error corrective learning is used to alter the connection weight that exists between the hidden layer and the output layer.
 MLP now has the capability, thanks to the BP method, to modify the connection weight on a layer-by-layer basis.
-If an MLP is constructed with only a single hidden layer, which is comprised of three neurons, The activation function of the network is the rectified linear unit function, which produces [23]:
+If an MLP is constructed with only a single hidden layer, which is comprised of three neurons, The activation function of the network is the rectified linear unit function, which produces23:

 f (x) = max(0, x) (5)

-Where, f(x) is an activation function.
+Where f(x) is an activation function.

 Logistic Regression

 The LR method is widely used for linear classification.
 It enables the formation of a multivariate regression by allowing a connection to arise between a variable that is independent and dependent variables. apply the binary logistic regression technique to investigate the P2P platform risk features.
-According to the findings, platform stability, profitability, risk management, liquidity, and transparency may all be used to estimate the likelihood that a platform would have issues[24].
+According to the findings, platform stability, profitability, risk management, liquidity, and transparency may all be used to estimate the likelihood that a platform would have issues24.
 LR is the framework of multivariate analysis that may be used to forecast the existence or absence of a function or consequences based on the values of several different predictor variables in a series.
-This can be helpful in several different contexts [25].
+This can be helpful in several different contexts25.

 Log=p1-p=β0+βAge (6)